MohamedDiopGit/Java/README.md

 # Java
 Java courses with the use of Bean Session and PostgreSQL

-Implementation of Java Beans, Bean Session with Stateful and Stateless, for the understanding of the difference between Stateful and Stateless Beans and more.
+Implementation of Java Beans, Bean Session with Stateful and Stateless, for the understanding of the difference between Stateful and Stateless Beans, API Query.
 Furthermore, I introduced my self to the building of a Java app : .jar compression, java classes, java compilator and GlassFish server

 ///////// TP 1